9. Kernel tuning — [tune] and the per-app tune sidecar

 • else the reference body.

-A harness discovers the winner by benching the whole grid, then records it in the manifest.
+A harness discovers the winner by benching the whole grid, then records it in the sidecar.
 The next compile picks it up.
 Nothing about gemm’s callers changes — the annotated function is the real symbol.

 9.2.
 The annotations